Spuriosity1/AC4DC/README.md

 - Pybind11
 - Plotly
 - Scipy
-Live plotting may be disabled by uncommenting `#define NO_PLOTTING` in include/config.h
+This and the use of python may be disabled by commenting out `#define PYBIND` in include/config.h